uclcombiseminar/uclcombiseminar.github.io/_posts/2026-02-02-tung-nguyen.md

 excerpt_separator: <!--more-->
 ---

-<p>We discuss some ideas behind the recent resolution of a 1985 open problem of Gyárfás, that there is a positive integer k for which every graph with no induced five-vertex path has chromatic number at most the kth power of their clique number.</p>
+<p>We discuss some ideas behind the recent resolution of a 1985 open problem of Gyárfás, that there is a positive integer $k$ for which every graph with no induced five-vertex path has chromatic number at most the $k$th power of their clique number.</p>

 <!--more-->